Medicaid Affordable Care Coverage Groups Overview and Eligibility Pathways (210-RICR-30-00-1)

-1.Consolidated many of the existing Medicaid coverage groups associated with the now defunct federal Aid to Families with Dependent Children Program (AFDC) into three broad categories: children, pregnant women and newborns, and parents/caretaker relatives;
+1.Consolidated many of the existing Medicaid coverage groups associated with the now defunct Federal Aid to Families with Dependent Children Program (AFDC) into three (3) broad categories: children, pregnant people and newborns, and parents/caretaker relatives;

 2.Created an optional Medicaid coverage group for adults between the ages of nineteen (19) and sixty-four (64) who otherwise do not qualify for Medicaid and are not eligible for or enrolled in Medicare;

 3.Established a new standard – Modified Adjusted Gross Income (MAGI) - for evaluating income eligibility for Medicaid and other publicly supported forms of affordable commercial coverage across these populations;